santoslab/ksu-cis-501-web/src/main/rst/source/07-coupling-mvc/index.rst

      public override string ToString() { return count + " of " + suit; }
    }

-In generate, a cohesive class will manage one data structure, along with a few primitive variables related to the structure:
+In general, a cohesive class will manage one data structure, along with a few primitive variables related to the structure:

 .. code-block:: c#